gSchool/ada-developer-skills/00-welcome-to-ada/10-wk01-debugging-with-rubymine.md

 Now that we have the debugger prepped, we need to add a `breakpoint`.
 Breakpoints are like stop-signs alongside your code; they aren't written into the text of the code itself, but they tell the program to halt before continuing to the next command.

-We add them in VS Code by clicking on a line number that we want to stop on.
+We add them in RubyMine by clicking on a line number that we want to stop on.
 In our current file, lines 6 and 9 are potentially interesting to us.
 On both lines, click to the left of the line number.
 When you've finished, you should see 2 red circles near the code.
 (In case your line numbers don't match ours, compare your breakpoints with the image below.)

 ![RubyMine pane, lines four and seven have bright red circles in front, indicating that have breakpoints set](images/breakpoints-rubymine.png "In the editor, lines 6 and 9 have bright red circles in front, indicating that have breakpoints set")